-The purpose of the Institutional Review Board (IRB) is to protect the rights and welfare of humans participating as subjects in research.
-To accomplish this purpose, the IRB uses a group process to review research protocols and related materials to ensure the rights and welfare of human subjects are protected.
+The purpose of the Bellevue College IRB is to facilitate human subjects research and to ensure the rights and welfare of human subjects are protected during their participation.
+To accomplish this purpose, the IRB reviews research protocols and related materials to ensure the rights and welfare of human subjects are protected.

 The IRB is composed of faculty members, administrators and a member from the community.
-The human subjects review process is administered through the Office of Effectiveness and Strategic Planning.
+The human subjects review process is administered through the Office of Effectiveness, Research & Analytics.

 See the section on “Steps to IRB Review” to get started with the application process.
 This includes determining whether your proposed work requires IRB review and approval.